 The grades will reflect, as best as possible, that a student knows as much calculus as students with the same score did last year.
 That’s the important thing.

 Because it is impossible for anyone or any group to make two exams of the same difficulty, percentages tell you nothing.
 The percentage of the number of points that a student earns out of the number possible tells you just that and nothing more.
 If the tests are not of the exact same difficulty, then percentages are meaningless.

 What to do?

 The Educational Testing Service (ETS) who writes and administers the AP exams for the College Board carefully pretests each question.
 Also, there are a number of questions from last year’s exam on this year’s exam.
 These questions, called equators, allow ETS to judge the difficulty of the other questions on this year’s exam compared to last year’s.
-It allows them to judge the ability of this year’s student cohort compare to last year’s.
+It allows them to judge the ability of this year’s student cohort compared to last year’s.
 Each question is considered individually.
-Questions that score really poorly or questions that identifiable groups of students do far worse on compared to the entire group taking the test are not counted in the final score.
+Questions that score poorly or questions that identifiable groups of students do far worse compared to the entire group taking the test are not counted in the final score.
 (For example, in 2008 question AB 19 was not counted; too many missed it.)
 They compare the results of questions within each exam.
 With this information they “scale” the exams and decide on the cut points, the high and low raw scores that earn a 5, 4, 3, 2, or 1.

-A teacher on a day-to-day basis cannot do that detailed an analysis.
+A teacher on a day-to-day basis cannot do so detailed an analysis.
 Yet we still need to give students grades.
 We need to scale the exams.
 I was quite happy this year using a scheme Dan Kennedy suggested some years ago (see resources tab above).
 This worked quite well for me in BC Calculus and in 8th grade Algebra 1.
 Perhaps you have another system.